 The central idea of the cultural basis of politics is that any explanation of political change in the South involves the interaction of numerous factors.
-To focus on a single aspect of cultural development is inadequate when it comes to explaining the political behavior of diverse southern states.
-These states are defined as the ones of rebellion in the Civil War: Alabama, Arkansas, Georgia, Florida, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, and Virginia.
+To focus on a single aspect of cultural development, like geography or even ethnicity, is inadequate when it comes to explaining the political behavior of diverse southern states.
+The states in this book are defined as the ones of rebellion in the Civil War: Alabama, Arkansas, Georgia, Florida, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, and Virginia.
 They are the same ones V. O. Key used in his midcentury analysis, despite compelling evidence that the political culture is similar in states like Oklahoma, Kentucky, and West Virginia.
-Fifty years ago they had much in common; today because of urbanization, in-migration, and economic growth the differences among them are significant.
+28 Fifty years ago they had much in common; today, because of urbanization, in-migration, and economic growth, the differences among them are significant.

-While a host of factors separate the South from the rest of the nation, six are identified for the current analysis as being components of the political culture.
+While a host of factors separates the South from the rest of the nation, six are identified for the current analysis as components of the political culture.
 These six aspects of southern politics help explain the historical differences between the region and the rest of the nation, and are useful in analyzing the present distinctions within and among the states.
-These cultural legacies are: (1) the geographic legacy, (2) the agricultural economy and the inheritance of economic underachievement, (3) the racial tradition, (4) religious sentiment, (5) one-party political competition, and (6) political leadership in legislatures and executive offices.
+These cultural legacies are (1) the geographic legacy, (2) the rural agricultural economy and the inheritance of economic underachievement, (3) the racial tradition, (4) religious sentiment, (5) one-party political competition, and (6) political leadership in legislatures and executive offices.

 These six persistent and significant aspects of the southern political culture, acting in different combinations, have a commanding influence on the political behavior in each of the eleven states.
-History is a significant part of culture, so is ethnic makeup and settlement patterns.
-Present-day politics emerged from the past, and is a prologue for understanding behavior at the start of the twenty-first century.
+While history is a significant part of culture, so are ethnic makeup and settlement patterns.
+Present-day politics emerged from the past.
+The past is a prologue for understanding behavior in the twenty-first century.

-The Traditional Southern Political Culture
+The Traditional Southern Political Subculture

-The political culture exerts its greatest influence when it establishes the means by which people relate to one another and to those who make its decisions.
+The political culture exerts its greatest influence when it establishes the means by which people relate to one another and to those who make decisions on their behalf.
 In the South, the physical geography and climate promoted a society of rulers who had land.
 Land has been a resource over which disputes have historically centered because the natural topography of an area often dictates political divisions.
 Natural resources in the South supported the agricultural economy, but later the land and waterways became havens for tourism and recreation.

 Societies are shaped by the land from which they emerge.
 Soil and climate play a role in any political history, but the weather and terrain in the South created a distinctive rustic culture that flourished with short winters and hot, humid, windless days.
-"Summers are powdery hot; the white ball sun . . . rolling around and around in the sky," describes five months of the southern calendar, and the hot seasons slow the pace of life and allow residents to indulge themselves in outdoor recreational living.
+"Summers are powdery hot; the white ball sun . . . rolling around and around in the sky," describes five months of the southern calendar, and the hot seasons slow the pace of life and allow residents to indulge themselves in outdoor recreational living.29